Holiday Eating Tips By Stacey Nye, PhD, FAED

-One of the problems people run into at big holiday meals is that the food is plentiful, available and left out for long periods of time.
-Most of us eat our meals and snacks in discreet episodes- we take the food out, eat, and then clean up the remainders.
-So, for all day holiday meals one must create structure where structure may not already exist.
+One of the problems people run into at big holiday meals is that the food is plentiful, available, and left out for long periods of time.
+Most of us eat our meals and snacks in discreet episodes- we take the food out, eat, and then clean up the remainder.
+So, for all-day holiday meals, one must create a structure where the structure may not already exist.

 ✅ Avoid walking around and eating directly from serving platters.
 Fill a plate for yourself and use utensils.
 Try to sit at a table designated for eating.
 If you want seconds, fill your plate again.

 ✅ When you’re done, clean up your plate and leave the table and dining room.
 You are making room for someone else to sit and enjoy their meal and doing yourself a favor by not lingering where the food is.
 There may still be finger food in other rooms.
 If you decide you want some of this, find a cup or a plate and repeat the process.

 Tip # 3 Eat mindfully

 Eat when you’re hungry.
 Food tastes better when you’re hungry.
 Stop when you’re full.
 Guilt aside, the physical sensations of being overly full, such as abdominal pain, bloating or heartburn, are unpleasant and unhealthy.
 Don’t have room for your favorite dessert or enjoyed the turkey so much but you’re too full?
 Most hosts expect to send home doggy bags.
 Save the food for when you’re hungry again.
 Alternatively, make your own Thanksgiving dinner, any day of the year.